 A copy of the latest NVT and Pen Test results can be requested from 4Thought Marketing’s Security Officer.

-For more details about our cloud app development security and how they handle PII Data, click here
+For more details about our cloud app development security and how we handle PII, please review the 4Thought Marketing Cloud App Security Document.

 4Thought addresses DDoS attacks through the utilization of AWS Cloudfront, AWS WAF, and AWS Shield security tools, combined with AWS Best Practices for DDoS Resiliency.
 AWS WAF is a web application firewall that, deployed on CloudFront helps protect against DDoS attacks by providing control over which traffic to allow or block by defining security rules.
 AWS Shield protects our applications from common, frequently occurring network and transport layer DDoS attacks.
 AWS shield allows attack traffic to be geographically isolated and absorbed using the capacity in edge locations close to the source.
 Additionally, if needed, we can configure geographical restrictions to help block attacks originating from specific countries.